1nF0rmed/oxydra/README.md

 ### Enabling Browser Automation

-Oxydra can control a headless Chrome browser (via [Pinchtab](https://github.com/pinchtab/pinchtab)) from within its sandboxed container.
-When enabled, the agent can navigate web pages, interact with forms, take screenshots, read page content, download files, and deliver results directly to you — all guided by an injected skill document and driven through ordinary shell commands.
+Oxydra can control a headless Chrome browser (via [Pinchtab](https://github.com/pinchtab/pinchtab)) from within its sandboxed environment.
+When enabled, the agent can navigate web pages, interact with forms, take screenshots, read page content, download files, and deliver results directly to you — guided by an injected skill document and backed by the dedicated `browser` tool.

-**Requires:** `container` isolation tier.
+**Requires:** `container` or `micro_vm` isolation.
 Browser is not available in `process` (`--insecure`) mode.

 Enable it workspace-wide in `.oxydra/agent.toml`: